 - Inverted in Hellsister Trilogy: During "The Apokolips Agenda" story arc, the demon Trigon turns all heroes into stone.
 Before becoming fully petrified, though, Kid Eternity, whose power allows him to resurrect a deceased person briefly by saying their name, summons Jim Corrigan, who transforms into The Spectre — The DCU's embodiment of God's wrath — and obliterates Trigon.

-- In the first Hellboy movie, Rasputin summons the Ogdru Jahad this way — if it wasn't a case of Ogdru Jahad simply being released by Rasputin's death, in which case Nice Job Breaking It, Hero!.
+- In Hellboy (2004), Rasputin summons the Ogdru Jahad this way — if it wasn't a case of Ogdru Jahad simply being released by Rasputin's death, in which case Nice Job Breaking It, Hero.

-- A dwarf, betrayed, abandoned, and left to die does this in Thud! and writes a mine sign that will summon the Summoning Dark, a "quasidemonic thing of pure vengeance."
+- A dwarf, betrayed, abandoned, and left to die does this in Thud! and writes a mine sign that will invoke the Summoning Dark, a "quasidemonic thing of pure vengeance".
+This is in fact stated to be the only way to summon it, it's not enough to simply draw the sign, you have to want it with your very last breath.
 Fortunately for Sam Vimes, he harbors an even more powerful entity than the Summoning Dark whose job is to keep all of Sam's darker tendencies locked away.